7 Ways to Save Money When Planning a Summer Vacation

 For flights, get alerts set up on travel scanner sites, which will prevent frustration and save time from doing long searches online.
 Sometimes, it pays off to book your ticket in advance.
 If it’s refundable, you have time to look for a better deal.

-Do research where you’ll be staying or touring to see if you’ll need to cab it, walk or bike like getting a bike rental to explore Coligny Beach in Hilton Head.
+Do research where you’ll be staying or touring to see if you’ll need to cab it, walk or bike like getting a bike rental such as Hilton Head bike rentals.
 Sometimes public transportation or relying on your feet will save you more money if you know the logistics in advance.

 Don’t forget about travel agents, especially if you’ve a connection via a friend.
 They may find you a great deal on a stay that includes saving money on your flight and a rental car.